Gloomhaven: Reception

-Gloomhaven has received critical acclaim, culminating in the game reaching the spot as the top rated board game on leading website BoardGameGeek in 2017, where it stayed until February 2023.
-It also won six Golden Geek awards from the site, including for the best overall game of 2017, best strategy game, best cooperative game, most innovative game, best solo game, and best thematic game.
+Gloomhaven has received critical acclaim, culminating in the game reaching the spot as the top-rated board game on leading website BoardGameGeek in 2017, where it stayed until February 2023.
+It also won six Golden Geek awards from the site: best overall game of 2017, best strategy game, best cooperative game, most innovative game, best solo game, and best thematic game.
 Gaming website Geek & Sundry described Gloomhaven as "a masterful design" and suggested "it belongs in a museum".
 Matt Thrower called it one of the best fantasy board games available, while noting that "Gloomhaven was the critical hit of the year."
 Ars Technica similarly praised the game's strategy, action system, gameplay and solitare mode.
 Games Radar awarded the game five stars and dubbed it as "the ultimate tabletop dungeon crawler", and Board Games Land has described the game as "truly a masterpiece".
 The game was also commercially successful, and sold approximately 120,000 copies as of August 2018.

 In a review of Gloomhaven in Black Gate, Jeff Stehman played the game with his wife and said "In short, our campaign so far has been a rich experience punctuated by moments of awesome.
 And many, many decisions."